-Joe Biden Keeps Lead in Georgia After Recount; Giuliani Says ‘Recount Means Nothing’
+Joe Biden Keeps Lead in Georgia After Recount; Giuliani Says Recount ‘Means Nothing’

-The Georgia secretary of state announced Thursday the completion of the state’s hand recount of votes cast in the 2020 election and affirmed former Vice President Joe Biden’s lead.
+The Georgia secretary of state announced Thursday the completion of the state’s hand recount of votes cast in the 2020 presidential election and affirmed former Vice President Joe Biden’s lead.

 The recount, which consisted of a full manual tally of all five million votes cast, began November 13, per the secretary of state’s office.
 The office is required to certify the results by Friday.